 On the same screen, scroll down and disable Use a Proxy server option under manual proxy section.

 4. Run Network Troubleshooting Commands

-The next step is to run Network Troubleshooting Commands, in order to Reset TCP/IP Stack, Release/Renew IP Address, Flush and Reset the DNS cache.
+The next step is to run Network Troubleshooting Commands, in order to Flush the DNS Cache, Reset TCP/IP Stack and Renew the IP Address.

-Right-click on the Start button and click on Command Prompt (Admin) in the menu that appears.
+Right-click on Start button and click on Command Prompt (Admin) in the menu that appears.